mpwsh/exchange-observer/readme.md

 cargo run --bin console
 ```

-Build web and run with:
+Or build web and run with:

 ```bash
 cd console && ./build_web.sh && ./start_server.sh
 ```

-OR, run compiled version in the repo with:
+Or run compiled version in the repo with:

 ```bash
 basic-http-server --addr 0.0.0.0:8082 .